Financial-Times/origami/README.md

 * `heading`: Object.
 Options for the Overlay header
 	* `.title`: String.
 Your overlay's title
-	* `.visuallyHideTitle`: Boolean.
+	* `.visuallyhidetitle`: Boolean.
 If you want to provide a different title style, this option will prevent the title span from being added to the overlay.
 (In this case the title is only used for `aria` labelling) _Default_: false.
 	* `.shaded`: Boolean.
 Whether to shade the background of the header
 * `modal`: Boolean.
 Whether the overlay should have modal behaviour or not.
 This will add a translucent shadow between the page and the overlay.
 Modal overlays also disable scroll on the underlying document. _Default_: true.
 * `fullscreen`: Boolean.
 If set to true, the overlay will display full screen.
 This overlay disables scroll on the underlying document and is dismissible with the back button.